slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <h3> Training Teaching Assistants </h3>

 <p style="text-align: justify">
-    At the University of Rochester, I have the role of introducing new teaching assistant (undergraduate and graduate students) to the methodologies and practices of the department.
-Namely, workshops on how to browse in Webwork, Gradescope, Blackboard; use the interface of these systems, personalize, upload and grade student work, send emails among other features.
-These workshops have also been of help to colleages in the department.
+    At the University of Rochester, I have had a trainer role for both undergraduate and graduate teaching assistants in the methodologies and practices of the department.
+This includes workshops on essential tasks such as navigating Webwork, Gradescope, and Blackboard, using their interfaces, customizing settings, uploading and grading student work, and sending emails, among other features.
+These workshops have not only benefitted teaching assistants but have also been valuable to colleagues within the department.
 </p>

 <p style="text-align: justify">